Wealth inequality in the United States

-Wealth inequality in the United States is the unequal distribution of assets among residents of the United States.
+The inequality of wealth (i.e., inequality in the distribution of assets) has substantially increased in the United States since the late 1980s.
 Wealth commonly includes the values of any homes, automobiles, personal valuables, businesses, savings, and investments, as well as any associated debts.

 Although different from income inequality, the two are related.
 Wealth is usually not used for daily expenditures or factored into household budgets, but combined with income, it represents a family's total opportunity to secure stature and a meaningful standard of living, or to pass their class status down to their children.
 Moreover, wealth provides for both short- and long-term financial security, bestows social prestige, contributes to political power, and can be leveraged to obtain more wealth.
 Hence, wealth provides mobility and agency—the ability to act.
 The accumulation of wealth enables a variety of freedoms, and removes limits on life that one might otherwise face.

-Federal Reserve data indicates that as of Q4 2021, the top 1% of households in the United States held 32.3% of the country's wealth, while the bottom 50% held 2.6%.
-In recent decades, wealth inequality has substantially increased in the United States.
+Federal Reserve data indicates that as of Q1 2024, the top 1% of households in the United States held 30.5% of the country's wealth, while the bottom 50% held 2.5%.
 From 1989 to 2019, wealth became increasingly concentrated in the top 1% and top 10% due in large part to corporate stock ownership concentration in those segments of the population; the bottom 50% own little if any corporate stock.
-From an international perspective, the difference in US median and mean wealth per adult is over 600%.
+From an international perspective, the difference in the US median and mean wealth per adult is over 600%.
 A 2011 study found that US citizens across the political spectrum dramatically underestimate the current level of wealth inequality in the US, and would prefer a far more egalitarian distribution of wealth.

 During the COVID-19 pandemic, the wealth held by billionaires in the U.S. increased by 70%, with 2020 marking the steepest increase in billionaires' share of wealth on record.